 These ignition system controls provide only direct replacement.
+See Table 12 for a list of controls these replace.
 Use the Y8610 to convert standing pilot systems to electronic ignition systems.

 Body Pattern:

 Straight through; see Table 1 for inlet and outlet size.